Chart Color Schemes

 Health performance in Bathurst - South is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Bathurst-South faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low, at approximately 48% (around 5,074 people), compared to 51.4% across Rest of NSW and the national average of 55.3%.
-Mental health issues and arthritis are the most common medical conditions, impacting 11.7% and 10.2% of residents respectively.
+Private health cover stands at approximately 48% (~5,074 people), lower than Rest of NSW's 51.4% and the national average of 55.3%.
+Mental health issues impact 11.7%, while arthritis affects 10.2% of residents.

-However, 58.7% of residents report being completely clear of medical ailments, compared to 63.5% across Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over at 21.3% (2,250 people), compared to 19.4% in Rest of NSW.
-Health outcomes among seniors present challenges broadly in line with the general population's health profile.
+Conversely, 58.7% report no medical ailments, compared to 63.5% in Rest of NSW.
+The area has a higher proportion of seniors aged 65 and over at 21.3% (2,250 people), compared to Rest of NSW's 19.4%.
+Health outcomes among seniors generally align with the broader population's health profile.

 Frequently Asked Questions - Health